camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 If "openid" is missing in the scope value but a claim that is [standardized in OIDC](https://openid.net/specs/openid-connect-core-1_0.html#Claims) is requested, then the Authorization Server returns an HTTP response code of 400 (Bad Request) and an error invalid_request.

-Clients SHOULD follow the OIDC standard and SHOULD include `openid` in the list of requested scopes.
+Clients SHOULD follow the OIDC and CIBA standard and SHOULD include `openid` in the list of requested scopes.
-Without id token there is no `sub` field and the privacy features of OIDC are severely crippled.
+The [id token](https://openid.net/specs/openid-connect-core-1_0.html#IDToken) contains the `sub` field which is the identifier of the subject of the [OIDC authorization code](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) request respectively the [CIBA authentication request](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#auth_request).

+The Camary authorization server creates the `sub` value.
 Globally unique identifiers, like the MSISDN, should be avoided for privacy reasons.

 ## Purpose